England's Eric Dier admits thinking international career may have been over | Qatar issues a 'difficult situation'

-Tottenham's Eric Dier on his return to an England tournament squad after missing out on last summer's Euros: "I'd be lying if I said I didn't think that (my England career was over) was a possibility"; on controversy surrounding the Qatar World Cup: "It's a difficult situation for us"
+Tottenham's Eric Dier on his return to an England tournament squad after missing out on the Euros: "I'd be lying if I said I didn't think that (my England career was over) was a possibility"; Dier expects captain Harry Kane to wear 'OneLove' armband when England play Iran on Monday

 Eric Dier admits he feared his England career was over after missing last summer’s run to the final of the Euros.